NaturalHistoryMuseum/scratchpads2/sites/all/modules/contrib/date/README.txt

 ============================================================================
 Preconfigured arrays
 ============================================================================
 Both translated and untranslated values are available.
-The date_week_days_ordered() function will shift an array of week day names so it starts with the site's first day of the week, otherwise the weekday names start with Sunday as the first value, the expected order for many php and sql functions.
+The date_week_days_ordered() function will shift an array of week day names so it starts with the site's first day of the week, otherwise the weekday names start with Sunday as the first value, which is the expected order for many php and sql functions.

 date_month_names();
 date_month_names_abbr();